GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/08.471-480/03.The-Will,-the-Will-of-Christ/docs.md

 ---
+title: |
-title: 473.
-The Will, the Will of Christ
+    473. The Will, the Will of Christ - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 473.
+The Will, the Will of Christ.
+Around the world the chorus rings, And hands are joined with hands; A Brotherhood of Service sings In all the happy lands; United sounds the watchword still That ever has sufficed;  "The will, the will, the blessed will!
+The will of Jesus Christ!"
+    keywords:  |
-    keywords: Christ in Song, The Will, the Will of Christ, Around the world the chorus rings,
+        Christ in Song, adventhymnals, advent hymnals, The Will, the Will of Christ, Around the world the chorus rings.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 473. THE WILL, THE WILL OF CHRIST
+####  Christ in Song,

 ```txt
 1.